basnijholt/unidep/README.md

   - ./path/to/foo  # This is the path to the package
 ```

-Then, in your main `requirements.yaml` file, list `foo-requirements.yaml` as a local dependency:
+Then, in the `requirements.yaml` or `pyproject.toml` file of the package that uses `foo`, list `foo-requirements.yaml` as a local dependency:

 ```yaml
 local_dependencies: